vipulnaik/working-drafts/lesswrong/unreasonably-effective-ways-to-make-a-good-long-term-impression.md

 your work day, but it will leave a distinct impression on you about where the other person is and how clued-in they are.

-### What I've noticed of clueless people

-I know of a few cases of people who are generally reasonably competent at their work; they have the mix of skills and conscientiousness that should destine them for a decent degree of professional success.
-And yet, in various contexts, they come across as clueless.
-Judging from my limited sample size, these people tend to get shuttled from team to team or company to company, without landing at anywhere.
-Nobody thinks super-negatively of them; they're not the sort of person whom you'd want to fire, but they do tend to be the sort of person who'd get laid off when times are tough.

-It's a bit hard to tease out the cluelessness aspect from other aspects of one's skills.
-Obviously, somebody who is better at cognitive tasks, who has more skills and experience, or who is more emotionally or socially intelligent, will tend to be more clued in.
-So one criticism of this idea of clueyness is that, far from being an unreasonably effective thing one can actively choose, it's just a blend of general skills.

-However, judging from the examples I know of clueless people, one trait that comes to my mind is that they are particularly bad at even *trying* their hand at perspective-taking, i.e., at putting themselves within the shoes of another party, with the goals and constraints of that other party.
-Perspective-taking is somewhat related to empathy, but isn't quite the same: empathy focuses on the emotional aspects and perspective-taking focuses on the cognitive aspect.
-The thing I've noticed about clueless people is not so much that they're bad at perspective-taking, but it seems that they don't even have it on their radar to try to do so, instead hoping that the world just works out fine from their own perspective.

 ### How to be cluey: the short version

 Reversing my observations about clueless people, my main suggestion for how to be cluey is to try taking a variety of perspectives routinely.
-The thing about perspective-taking is that you get much better results doing it over time, collecting data gradually, rather than trying to do it only at the last minute when you are in a situation where you need to figure out how to navigate it.
+One important aspect of perspective-taking is that you get much better results doing it over time, collecting data gradually, rather than trying to do it only at the last minute when you are in a situation where you need to figure out how to navigate it.
 So, start your perspective-taking exercise when there's no crisis to address.
 Do a suitable mix of thought experiments, asking people questions, making